snipermaster226/SlientEditt/README.md

-# Vendetta Plugin Template
+# SilentEdit
-This repo contains a template for creating a [Vendetta](https://github.com/vendetta-mod/Vendetta) plugin.
+Silently edits a message to byapss vencord message loggers

 # How to install?
 Paste this plugin's URL into the Plugins page of Vendetta, following a basic format of:,